DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 - desktop/howtostart_ruby.md

 We will make use of ASP.NET MVC 5 web platform and Web API 2 controller for REST API to create a Gantt application.
-To organize communication with database the [Entity Framework](http://www.asp.net/entity-framework) will be used.
+To organize communication with database we will use the [Entity Framework](http://www.asp.net/entity-framework).
 We will build our application with the help of the Visual Studio IDE.

 Step 1.
 Making Preparations